Shopify/polaris/src/components/Autocomplete/README.md

 #### Do

-Use autocomplete as progressive enhancement to make the interface easier for most merchants.
+Use autocomplete as progressive enhancement to make the interface easier to use for most merchants.

 #### Don’t